 In your coursework, you have probably figured out what citation style your professors prefer.
 If you’re uncertain, ask your supervisor.

-Once the Major Field Proposal has been approved and signed by all committee members, you are responsible for giving it to Grace Desa, who then distributes it to members of the Centre’s Executive Committee.
+Once the Special Field Proposal has been approved and signed by all committee members, you are responsible for giving it to the Graduate Administrator, who then distributes it to members of the Centre’s Executive Committee.
 The Executive Committee must approve the proposal before the exam is scheduled.
 The Executive Committee sometimes asks for additional examples, recommends other sources, and suggests minor editorial changes.
-In a few cases has the Committee has sent the proposal back to the drawing board.
+In a few cases the Committee has sent the proposal back to the drawing board.

 Leading up to the Exam

-Any minor changes in the Major Field proposal made subsequently are to be reported to the PhD Coordinator so that the records may be altered accordingly.
-Major changes, those altering the nature of the topic itself, may require a revised proposal and the approval of the Academic Program Committee, as well as the approval of the supervisor and the advisory committee.
+Any minor changes in the Special Field proposal made subsequently are to be reported to the PhD Coordinator so that the records may be altered accordingly.
+Major changes, those altering the nature of the topic itself, may require a revised proposal and the approval of the Centre’s Executive Committee, as well as the approval of the supervisor and the advisory committee.